PRODUCTS & INNOVATION

 Most Hep B and C infections have no symptoms.
 Unnoticed, chronic infection can lead to liver cancer.
 Better testing can help.
 That’s our job.

-You may know hepatitis C (HCV) is a serious disease that can damage the liver and lead to liver cancer.
+You may know hepatitis B and C (HBV and HCV) are serious viral infections that can damage the liver and lead to liver cancer.

-But did you know that most people with HCV don't know they are infected?
+But did you know that most people with HBV and HCV aren’t aware that they are infected?

-Because so many living with HCV show so few signs of an infection, the condition may go unnoticed for decades, often until permanent damage has been done to the liver.
+Because so many living with chronic HBV and HCV show so few signs of infection, these conditions may go unnoticed for decades, often until permanent damage has been done to the liver.

-How can you detect a virus that rarely, outwardly shows its face?
+How can you detect viruses that rarely, outwardly show their faces?

-It all starts with diagnostic tools that pinpoint the disease early.
+It all starts with diagnostic tools that pinpoint the infections.

-Hepatitis C is far more common than many people think.
-Approximately 71 million people worldwide are chronically infected.
+Hepatitis B and C are far more common than many people think.
+Around the world, approximately 257 million people are living with chronic HBV infection and 71 million people are living with chronic HCV infection.
 A significant number of those will develop chronic liver damage (also called cirrhosis) or potentially liver cancer.

 There is good news.

-"We're constantly searching for new ways to help improve the tests available to diagnose people living with HCV.
-Part of that process involves studying the barriers to access to testing that hinder eliminating this serious disease," said Gavin Cloherty, Ph.D., director of infectious disease research for Abbott's diagnostics business.
+"We're constantly searching for new ways to help improve the tests available to diagnose people living with viral hepatitis.
+Part of that process involves studying the barriers to access testing that hinders eliminating the epidemic," said Gavin Cloherty, Ph.D., director of infectious disease research for our diagnostics business.